southwick-associates/dashboard-sa-template/README.md

 # dashboard-sa-template

-A set of template files for national/regional dashboards with accompanying documentation and examples.
+A set of template files for national/regional dashboard processing with accompanying documentation and examples for Southwick analysts.

 ## Setup

-Using the Data Server, open an R console (e.g., using RStudio):
+Using the Southwick Data Server, open an R console (e.g., using RStudio):

 ```r
 install.packages("remotes")